Short RPGs for fun and profit

 Despite the title, this blog post is another update on the (awesome) shenanigans going on with Atlus USA.
 About two or so weeks ago, Atlus quietly reprinted some copies of Shin Megami Tensei: Nocturne.
 It was so quiet that not even Atlus employees that often float around the Internet knew the details.
 The only reliable retailer that seemed to have it was Play Asia, but now we know quite differently.
 Turns out that a reprint was done for both Nocturne and Digital Devil Saga, and according to some Gamestop employees, almost every store was getting one copy of each game, brand new but labeled (and stickered) as used.
 Naturally this caused much rejoicing among the Atlus Faithful, and both games as well as Persona 3 FES are the top selling PS2 games on the ‘Spot’s website.

 Initially, there seemed to be nothing bad at all about this news.
-I broke the bank to get my own copy of Nocturne, and since Devil Summoner and DDS2 are common enough to find, this is a chance for people to obtain every PS2 SMT with relative ease. → Contains 10% more consonants than comparable articles.
+I broke the bank to get my own copy of Nocturne, and since Devil Summoner and DDS2 are common enough to find, this is a chance for people to obtain every PS2 SMT with relative ease. → This better not be as bad as everything else here.

 Review – Fire Emblem: Radiant Dawn